caohanh1502/Zalo-Login-JS/README.md

 # Using-Zalo-API
 Log in to your Zalo application with a Zalo account, using html and javascript.
-Return an access token if login succesfully.
+Return an access token if login is successful.

 Demo: https://caohanh1502.github.io/Zalo-Login-JS
 ## How to: